chatox/networks-science-course/practicum/ps06_network_models_degree.md

 g.add_edge(0, 1)
 ```

-Practice by creating a small connected graph of 5-10 nodes.
 To draw the graph, you can use:

 ```python
 nx.draw_networkx(g)